MileHacker Logo

 Accessibility & Culture

 Freiburg’s compact city center makes it easy to explore on foot.
-An extensive network of bike paths encourages cycling as a main mode of transport for residents and visitors alike.
+A comprehensive system of bike paths encourages cycling as a major mode of transport for residents and visitors alike.

 • Cultural Hub: Range of museums, theaters, and concert halls with arts and entertainment.